KristinaMarkevich/Test-tasks/README.md

 # Test-tasks

-You can find here uploaded decisions for different tasks.
+You can find here uploaded decisions for different test tasks.